gallenc/opennms-integrations-play/websitemonitoring/README.md

 https://[::1]:8980

-To start monitroing the web sites you will need to umport the node definitions by synchronising the the WebsitesUspto requisition using the requisitions page at http://[::1]:8980/opennms/admin/ng-requisitions/index.jsp#/requisitions
+To start monitoring the USPTO web sites you will need to import the node definitions by synchronising the the WebsitesUspto requisition using the admin requisitions page at http://[::1]:8980/opennms/admin/ng-requisitions/index.jsp#/requisitions